cortex-js/compute-engine/src/docs/reference-collections.md

 {% latex "\\begin{pmatrix} 1 & 2 & 3 \\\\ 4 & 5 & 6 \\\\ 7 & 8 & 9 \\end{pmatrix}" %}

+{% readmore "/compute-engine/reference/linear-algebra/" %}See also the **Linear Algebra** section for operations on vectors, matrixes and tensors.
+{% endreadmore %}

 Another common collection is the `Range` which is used to represent a sequence of numbers from a lower bound to an upper bound.
 Both lower and upper bounds are included in the range.